invertase/java-docs-samples/memorystore/valkey/caching/GUIDE.md

    docker compose up --build
    ```

-   Once started, you can make GET, POST, and DELETE requests to the REST endpoints to store, retrieve, and invalidate cached data.
+   Once started, you can make `GET`, `POST`, and `DELETE` requests to the REST endpoints to store, retrieve, and invalidate cached data.
 Check the repository’s README for example commands and endpoints.

 6. **Deploying to GCP (Optional):**
    With Terraform, you can provision: